 ThingLink is an image annotation tool that allows you to put markers on top of an image.
 When clicked, these markers will display an info window with text, photos, video, or audio clips.

 Infogram is an online service that allows you to create infographics using a simple drag-and-drop interface.
 The graphics are much nicer looking than most, even professional, data visualization programs would produce, but the capabilities are limited to simple datasets.
 The best way to use this is to let the graphic lead the data format (start with what you want to visualize) because you’ll quickly find its limitations.
-Infogram is free for most basic charts, and subscriptions start at $20/month.
+Infogram is free for most basic charts, with subscription fees for power users.

 Chart Blocks is an online tool for easily creating charts and customizing them in a draw-and-drop interface.
-The price is free up to 30 charts, and starts at $8/month after that.
+The price is free up to 30 charts.

 Palladio is an online tool for creating a few different chart types.
 The tool is free, but limited to only a few very specific types of charts: a map, a gallery, a graph-node view, and a table view.
 You upload a spreadsheet of data, but the spreadsheet needs to be in a specific format.
 Their website has an example template to work from.

 Verse is an online service that allows you to annotate videos with other videos, or allow the user to make choices about what to see next.
-The service is free up to 30 minutes of video storage per month, or $30/month to increase the time and services.
+The service is free up to 30 minutes of video storage per month.

 Klynt is a software tool that you can purchase and install on your computer which allows you to create and edit interactive video experiences.
 Think choose-your-own-adventure videos.
 As the viewer watches, they are presented with options of what to see next, and depending on what they click, they are taken to the next segment of the story.